kungangabtak/SS_render/dashboard/README.md

 - **Auto-Selection**: Automatically selects the most recently seen publisher
 - **JSON Viewer**: View all message types (hand, state, etc.) from the selected publisher
 - **Real-time Updates**: Publisher cards update with "seconds ago" timestamps
+- **Fold State Visualization**: Publisher cards are automatically dimmed (with reduced opacity and grayscale) when a player folds, making it easier to see who's still active in the hand

 ## Hub URL